David Booth (ice hockey): Europe and Australia

 From 2019 until 2025, Booth played irregularly for clubs in Norway, Germany and Hungary.
 His clubs included Manglerud Star, Vålerenga Ishockey, Storhamar Hockey, Eisbären Regensburg and Ferencvárosi TC.

-On May 27, 2025, Australian club Melbourne Ice announced that Booth had agreed to join the team, effective immediately.
-He was scheduled to make his AIHL debut three days later on May 30.
+On May 27, 2025, Booth joined Australian club Melbourne Ice.
+He made his AIHL debut three days later on May 30.

-On November 19, 2025, Booth signed with the Fife Flyers of the EIHL.
+On November 19, 2025, Booth signed with the Fife Flyers of the EIHL..
+During his stint with the team, Booth would suffer a season-ending lower-body injury during the team's Pride Night in early February 2026.
+It is believed that this injury is in part due to the fact that he didn't warm up in the pride jerseys due to his beliefs..

+After recovering from his injury suffered in Scotland, he would re-sign with the Melbourne Ice on June 25, 2026..